ibm-cloud-docs/assistant/dialog-voice-actions.md

 You can pass SIP-specific custom headers with the SIP `BYE` request message that is generated when the phone integration recieves this response type.

-An example that includes custom sip headers is shown here:
+An example that includes custom SIP headers is shown here:

 ```json
 {